an airplane to successfully take off, it must first achieve minimum

 down so the Flyer remained on the rail, continuing to accelerate for

 another 50 to 60 feet (15 to 18 meters).
 Meanwhile, the wings seemed to

-fill with air and the Flyer began to dance.
+fill with air and the Flyer began to dance as lift increased.
 As pilot and flying machine

 reached the end of the rail, the pilot pulled up slightly on the

 elevator, the nose of the airplane rose, and the Flyer leaped into the

 Only one photo exists that shows the catapult in 1904.
 It can barely be

 distinguished in this long shot of a flight on 16 October.